dmitrykoval/vinum/README.rst

-* Vinum is running inside of the host Python process and has a hybrid query execution model - whenever possible it would prefer native compiled version of operators and only executes python interpreted code where strictly necessary (ie. for native Python UDFs).
+* Vinum is running inside of the host Python process and has a hybrid query execution model - whenever possible it would prefer native compiled version of operators and only executes Python interpreted code where strictly necessary (ie. for native Python UDFs).

-* Allows to use functions available within the host Python interpreter as UDFs, including native Python, NumPy, Pandas, etc.
+* Allows to use functions available within the host Python interpreter as UDFs, including native Python, NumPy, etc.

 * Vinum's execution model doesn't require input datasets to fit into memory, as it operates on the stream batches.
 However, final result is fully